Romain-Thomas-Shef/STON/docs/source/tests.rst

 Graphical Interface
 -------------------

 We did not write unittests for the graphical interface.
 Instead we have stored *test data* in the package and you can follow the following procedure to test the main functionalities of the interface.
+The STON documentation has been written with these test_data so you can actually follow the documentation and test the tool at the same time.

 To start the GUI in test mode just use the following command::